intel/ai-reference-models/k8s/recommendation/tensorflow/wide_deep_large_ds/training/fp32/README.md

 This pipeline runs the following steps using an Argo workflow:
 1. Train the model on a single node using the `fp32_training_check_accuracy.sh` script.
-This script runs model training for a specified number of steps, exports the saved model, and compares the accuacy against the value specified in the `TARGET_ACCURACY` environment variable.
+This script runs model training for a specified number of steps, exports the saved model, and compares the accuracy against the value specified in the `TARGET_ACCURACY` environment variable.
 If the model's accuracy does not meet the target accuracy, this step will be retried and continues training based on previous checkpoints in the specified